 Jackson County Fast Facts

-The second highest cascade east of the Rocky Mountains, Whitewater Falls, at 811 feet
+One of the highest waterfalls east of the Rocky Mountains, Whitewater Falls, at 411 feet

 One of the highest lakes east of the Rockies Lake Glenville at 3,500 feet above sea level